In this SEO Powersuite review, I spell out the key pros and cons of this pocket-friendly SEO app. Yes, it’s very cheap — but is it any good?

 Because of its ‘locally installed’ nature, SEO PowerSuite is not really optimized for team-based work and requires quite a lot of workarounds to be used effectively by multiple users.

-While this setup is just about workable, there is no denying that managing group workflows in SEO PowerSuite will be really cumbersome and time-consuming for teams.
-In truth, the product is much more suitable for solo users than it is for multiple users — if you need an SEO tool that supports teamwork, it would be much better to go for a cloud-based alternative.
+All this makes SEO PowerSuite a more cumbersome solution for teamwork than competing SEO tools.
+In truth, the product is much more suitable for solo users than it is for multiple users — if you need an SEO tool that supports teamwork, it would be much better to go for a fully cloud-based alternative.

 SEO PowerSuite review: the conclusion